15 Jaw-Dropping Natural Landmarks in Western Australia

 Little Beach, Albany

-This particular Western Australia natural landmark is a beach on the south coast outside of Albany.
-It makes this list due to two intriguing shaped rocks that await in the middle of the beach.
+This particular Western Australian natural landmark is a beach on the south coast outside of Albany.
+It makes this list due to two intriguingly shaped rocks that await in the middle of the beach.

 Little beach boulders